 5. Wendover Woods, Buckinghamshire

 Known for its peace and tranquillity, a picnic at Wendover Woods will really help you get away from it all.
-Situated in the beautiful surroundings of the Chilterns, you can even stop by the brand new cafe which offers a range of hot and cold food and drinks to level up your picnic.
+Situated in the beautiful surroundings of the Chilterns, stop by the cafe for a range of hot and cold food and drinks to level up your picnic.

 6. Jeskyns Community Woodland, Kent